lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

             L image_3.png

-Then you can add a file called `relevant_filenames.txt` to your output bucket with the following content (note: only file paths relative to the bucket are supported!
+Then you can add a file called `relevant_filenames.txt` to your Lightly bucket with the following content (note: only file paths relative to the bucket are supported!
 And relative paths cannot include dot notations `./` or `../`)

 .. code-block:: text
     :caption: relevant_filenames.txt